-By default, Cloudways offers Elastic Email add-on for transactional/outgoing emails starting from $0.10/month for 1000 emails.
+By default, Cloudways offers an Elastic Email add-on for transactional/outgoing emails starting from $0.10/month for 1000 emails.
 You can also set up other SMTP services such as Mailgun, Mandrill, AuthSMTP, SendGrid, etc.

-All the access details of your WordPress website are available here: website access (URL, username, and password) and Database access (DB name, username, and password), Besides, you can also create multiple credentials to access your application via SFTP.
+All the access details of your WordPress website are available here: website access (URL, username, and password) and Database access (DB name, username, and password).
+Besides, you can also create multiple credentials to access your application via SFTP.

 This is one of the most important features for developers and designers equally.
-Imagine, you update/install an Elementor add-on but it’s not compatible with your theme.
+Imagine you update/install an Elementor add-on, but it’s not compatible with your theme.
 What do you think will happen to your WordPress website?
 I guess you know it all.